15 enchanting weekend trips from Amsterdam

 But there is so much more to the city than just the typical tourist places.
 If you want to explore London like a local, be sure to visit the many beautiful neighborhoods like Notting Hill or Hampstead which feels like a village far from London with its beautiful streets and houses.

 If you’re a foodie, head over to the amazing food markets the city has to offer like Borough Market and Brick Lane Market.
 For nightlife, the best place to go with more of an edgy feel would be in East London where there are many bars and restaurants in the area.
+If you are familiar with the movie and the place “Notting Hill”, West London is where you should go.
+Festivities are huge here.
+The options for Christmas party venue hire in West London are plenty.
 If you love a good view, then skip the expensive Shard and go to Primrose Hill to sit at the park and overlook the city.
 Another free option is Sky Garden, but be sure to book in advance.
 You can also enjoy a great cocktail here.

 Although London is a large city, there are many large green spaces throughout including Hyde Park, Regents Park, and Holland Park.
 It is also nice to walk along the Thames River and even take a boat trip to Richmond for even more exploring.

 By Train: High speed direct train from Amsterdam Centraal to London Saint Pancras.
 (4h train ride)